-• The present models all assume a single southern Benguela sardine stock.
-Is there sufficient evidence to consider as plausible an alternative that there could be two stocks, with one distributed more towards the east and of a size that is not trivially small compared to the "conventional" stock fished off the west coast?
-For a two-stock scenario, would the May recruit survey be regarded as indexing recruitment for the "west" stock only; further, need the model attempt to incorporate spatial distribution shifts over time for the two stocks (see Figure 1)?
+• The present models all assume a single southern Benguela sardine population.
+Is there sufficient evidence to consider as plausible an alternative that there could be two populations, with one distributed more towards the east and of a size that is not trivially small compared to the "conventional" population fished off the west coast?
+For a two-population scenario, would the May recruit survey be regarded as indexing recruitment for the "west" population only; further, need the model attempt to incorporate spatial distribution shifts over time for the two populations (see Figure 1)?

-Proposal: When two stocks are discussed, they will for the purposes of this document, be referred to as "west" and "east" stocks.
-A model including two sardine stocks will be developed.
-The "east" stock will not contribute to either recruits or older fish found on the west coast.
-The distributions of the two stocks will be without trend over time, so that the current apparent "eastward shift" of sardine will be taken to be the consequence of a recent increase in the "east" stock (unless the survey data prove to be inconsistent with such an assumption).
-For subsequent linkage to models for groups of penguin colonies, three areas along the coast need to be identified, with the model to output time series of abundances for both stocks in each of these areas.
-We suggest that this spatial disaggregation should be of the form of "western", "southern" and "eastern" areas, with the boundary between the "western" and "southern" areas at Cape Point, and that between the "southern" and "eastern" areas to be discussed (see Figure 2).
-For this two stock hypothesis, past catches will need to be split between the two stocks and this will require information on past catches disaggregated by the three areas; furthermore, assumptions about the future distributional pattern of fishing will need to be developed.
+Proposal: Two basic scenarios for sardine population structure are to be considered: a single population, and two partially overlapping populations (see Figure 2).
+When two populations are discussed, they will for the purposes of this document, be referred to as "west" and "east" populations.
+In the two population model, the "east" population will not contribute to either recruits or older fish found on the west coast.
+The distributions of the two populations will be without trend over time, so that the current apparent "eastward shift" of sardine will be taken to be the consequence of a recent increase in the "east" population (unless the survey data prove to be inconsistent with such an assumption).
+[AGREED] For subsequent linkage to models for groups of penguin colonies, three areas along the coast have been identified through discussions amongst PWG members and the model would output time series of abundances for both populations in each of these areas: